 FLORES & PRATS, ARCHS is an architecture studio based in Barcelona.

 The work of Flores & Prats has been widely awarded, published and exhibited.
 They have been part of the Emerging Offices Wallpaper Directory in 2007, won the Grand Prize for the Best Architectural Work of the Royal Academy of Arts in London 2009 for the rehabilitation project Mills Museum in Palma de Mallorca, and the International Prize Dedalo Minosse in Vicenza 2011 for the New Microsoft Campus in Milan.
-Their work has been exhibited at La Biennale di Venezia in 2012, 2014 and 2016, and nominated for the Mies van der Rohe Prize 2005, 2015, 2016 and 2017.
+Their work has been exhibited at La Biennale di Venezia in 2012, 2014, 2016, in 2018 with a double contribution: ‘Liquid Light’ at the main exhibition in the Corderie dell’Arsenale (a finalist at the 2019 FAD Awards), and ‘The Morning Chapel’ at the Vatican Pavilion, and in 2023 with ‘Emotional Heritage’ as part of the section ‘Dangerous Liaisons’ of ‘The Laboratory of the Future’.
+They have been nominated for the Mies van der Rohe Prize in 2005, 2015, 2016 and 2017.

 They have been Invited Professors at the Arizona State University in Phoenix, Royal Academy of Copenhagen, Newcastle University at the UK, Mackintosh School in Glasgow, University of Sydney, Curtin University of Technology in Perth, University of New South Wales, Facoltà di Architettura di Roma “La Sapienza”, ETSA of Barcelona and Facultad de Arquitectura de Buenos Aires; and have also coordinated student workshops with Enric Miralles, John Hejduk, Juan Navarro Baldeweg, Cedric Price and Clorindo Testa.

-The office has been successful in many competitions, including Second Prize at open competition for the renovation of Vallcarca neighbourhood in Barcelona (2017), Shortlisted at the Housing Competition on the area of Glòries in Barcelona (2017), First Prize for the New Sala Beckett in Barcelona (2011), First Prize for the rehabilitation of Casal Balaguer Cultural Centre in Mallorca (2010), Second Prize for the Renovation of the Fabra & Coats Industrial Building in Barcelona (2009), First Prize for the renovation of an Industrial Settlement in Barcelona (2007), First Prize competition for the New Waterfront of Calpe (1999), First Prize for the Urban Plan for the Rehabilitation of the Old Centre of Vilanova (1998) and First Prize EUROPAN III International Competition (1993).
+The office has been successful in national and international competitions, most recently in 2022 as finalists of the competition in the competition for the adaptive reuse of the Tecnhicum 4 in Ghent as a new School of Architecture and Urban Planning, and in 2020 with first prize in the competition for Building a community in Lund.
+In 2019 Flores & Prats won first prize in the competition for the Théâtre des Variétés in Brussels and were finalists for the competition for the new Somerset House Auditorium in London.
+Other selected examples are: Finalists of a restricted competition for the new MIT Design Hub School of Architecture + Planning and Project Manus (2018), Second Prize at the open competition for the renovation of Theatre Arnau (2018), Second Prize for the renovation of Vallcarca neighbourhood in Barcelona (2017), Shortlisted at the Housing Competition on the area of Glòries in Barcelona (2017), First Prize for the New Sala Beckett in Barcelona (2011), First Prize for the rehabilitation of Casal Balaguer Cultural Centre in Mallorca (2010), Second Prize for the Renovation of the Fabra & Coats Industrial Building in Barcelona (2009), First Prize for the renovation of the Industrial Settlement Cal Vidal in Puig-Ruig, Barcelona (2007), First Prize for the Urban Plan for the Rehabilitation of the Old Centre of Vilanova (1998) and First Prize EUROPAN III International Competition (1993).